TheStig294/100-more-randomats-pack-1/README.md

 Changed name from "Pyro-possession - middle click to go boom!", updated to work with randomat 2.0\
 Originally made by [Arch](https://steamcommunity.com/sharedfiles/filedetails/?id=1461821324)

+## Fastest finger

+1st person to type a randomat's name in chat triggers it!\
+\
+_ttt_randomat_fastestfinger_ - Default: 1 - Whether this randomat is enabled\

 ## Freeze